yes-soft-de/turkish-app/backend/README.md

 ### Reaction
 note: type = 1 .

-note : in body postman  send entity value : CarEntity or DeviceEntity or RealEstateEntity .
+note : in body postman  send entity value : car or device or realEstate.

 note : itemID could be a car ID, a device ID, or a real estate ID .